jladan/ng-graphs/README.md

 Building the Library
 --------------------

 The built library is available as mentioned above in 'How to use'.
-However, if you're making changes, the library can be built with the command
+However, if you're making changes, the library can be built with the commands

+    tsd update
     tsc @libflags

+The first command installs the type declarations for Angular and D3, so is only needed once.
 The demo/test page is built with

     tsc @demoflags